Blaisorblade/pdbp.github.io/index.md

  - *Construction*
  - *Condition*

-Think forms as *program templates*, programs transformed by them as *program fragments*, or *program components*, and resulting programs as *composite programs*.
+Think of a form as a *program template*, programs transformed by them as *program fragments*, or *program components*, and the resulting program as *composite program*.

 #### **Aggregation**